MichaelGee/backoffice-frontend/README.md

  `/redux` - This directory contains Redux and all associated Redux setup files.

  `/utils` - This directory contains Javascript utility functions and helper functions.

+ `/stitches` - This directory contains all Stitches configurations and setup for creating styled components.

 # User Interface Design System